1. Introduction

 2.2.
 Required Topic

 The synth-client requires a topic to produce and consume messages from configured by synth-client.topic property.
 The topic needs to have the number of partitions equal to the number of brokers in the Kafka cluster.
+(If synth-client notices that this is not the case, it will attempt to increase the number of partitions to match the number of brokers, if it has the required permissions.)

 As data is random we recommend short retention times for the topic.